>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 You require the student to understand the background of each hula and chant.
 The presentations are well done and the photos help me understand the location and inspiration behind each story.
 I had several hesitations before I decided to do the course because I wasn't sure I could commit the time required and I wasn't sure if my poor memory would allow me to memorize the lessons.

 I feel I understand the stories behind the oli and hula now, that learning by rote without any knowledge of the subject wasn't satisfying.
-My own interest has revived and I'm happy to be learning the culture and dancing.
+My interest has revived and I'm happy to be learning the culture and dancing.

 I would tell anyone who is thinking about joining how reassuring and welcoming Kumu Kyrian and Kumu Lawrence are.